rajessrao/ssmartappserv/README.md

-# ssmartappserv
+# ssmartappserv :: to maintain data

-S Smart App service
+Will update accordingly......